 The catalog year determines the set of academic requirements that must be fulfilled for graduation from the program.
 Students graduate under the catalog in effect when they begin enrollment for that particular degree at UF, provided they maintain continuous enrollment.
-A catalog year runs from Summer B of one year to Summer A of the next year (e.g. for this catalog Summer B 2016 to Summer A 2017).
+A catalog year runs from Summer B of one year to Summer A of the next year (e.g. for this catalog Summer B 2017 to Summer A 2018).
 Students who are unregistered for 2 or more consecutive terms must reapply for admission and will be assigned the catalog in effect when enrollment is resumed.
 Students transitioning to a more advanced degree (e.g. Masters to Doctoral) must follow the catalog year in effect when they begin the new degree program.
+Students may request to be assigned a catalog year later than their original enrollment term by filling out a catalog year change form (see BME website).
+If a student wishes to be assigned an earlier year, they must file a petition, with appropriate justification, to the BME GPC.